Clinical education: Student-attorneys representing clients

 Finally, most clinics also allow students to engage in more systemic work, including drafting and testifying in support of legislation and participating in state and national task forces on issues such as child neglect, domestic violence, protection for consumers and the promotion of affordable housing.

-The clinic facility is run as a law office with a teaching and public-service mission.
+The clinic facility is run as a law office with a teaching and a public-service mission.

 Clinical Legal Writing Program

-A vital and dynamic part of the University of Baltimore School of Law's Clinical Program is the Clinical Legal Writing Program.
-This unique program, created and directed by Professor Cheri Wyron Levin (known as the "Writing Doctor"), integrates the teaching of writing into the clinical program.
+A vital and dynamic part of the University of Baltimore School of Law's clinical program is the Clinical Legal Writing Program.
+This unique initiative, created and directed by Professor Cheri Wyron Levin (known as the "Writing Doctor"), integrates the teaching of writing into the clinical program.

-Students participate in interactive seminars about legal writing topics, such as letter writing and pleading and discovery drafting, taught by Levin.
-She works one on one with students on specific pieces of writing that they are preparing for their cases.
-Clinic students receive "Prescriptions for Healthy Writing," a series of mini-articles about various writing issues and problems compiled by Levin.
-She also assists clinic faculty on complex and challenging clinic cases.
+Students participate in interactive seminars about legal-writing topics, such as letter writing and pleading and discovery drafting.
+Levin also works one on one with students on specific pieces of writing that they are preparing for their cases.
+Clinic students receive "Prescriptions for Healthy Writing," a series of mini-articles about various writing issues and problems compiled by Levin, who also assists clinic faculty with complex and challenging cases.